EvictionLab/eviction-lab-website/content/eviction-tracking/south-bend-in.md

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/southbend_barchart.csv" %}}

 # Changes in eviction filings

 Eviction filings in South Bend ran above historical averages in January and February of 2020.<sup>1</sup> They dropped in March and ran well below average in April and May.
 Filings jumped immediately after the state-wide moratorium was lifted in August, but have remained below historical averages.
+Notably, filings increased to or above historic levels in December of 2021, January and February of 2022.

 1. Eviction filing data for St. Joseph County were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.

 {{%/ report_chart %}}